 - If the Virtual DataPort server is running on Windows but the host does not belong to a Windows domain, define the system properties “java.security.krb5.realm” and “java.security.krb5.kdc” as explained in the section Using Kerberos Authentication in Virtual DataPort Without Joining a Kerberos Realm of the Installation Guide.

 - If the Virtual DataPort server is running on Linux, you need the

 system to have a

 krb5.inifile.
 See the section Providing a Krb5 File for Kerberos Authentication of the Installation Guide for more information about how to check if there is already one in your system.

 Selecting the option “Pass-through session credentials” only affects how Virtual DataPort connects to the Web service when executing a query.
 During the process of creating base views over Web service data sources, Virtual DataPort sends a request to retrieve the WSDL.
 To do so, it uses the credentials set in the data source.
 That is, for the options “Pass-through session credentials” and “Specify”, the values of the “Login” and “Password” boxes and for “From variables”, the values of the “Test value” boxes.

 Creating Base Views from a SOAP Web Service¶

 After creating the SOAP Web Service data source, you have to create base views in order to invoke the operations of the Web service.
-To do this, double-click the data source on the Elements Tree to open it and then, click Create base view.
+To do this, double-click the data source on the Server Explorer to open it and then, click Create base view.
 The Tool will display a tree with the Web services contained in the WSDL file and their ports, operations and parameters (see Operations and parameters of a Web Service).

 To create a base view over an operation, click Create base view beside the name of the operation.
 The Tool will display how the schema of the view will be (see Creating the Web service base view average_monthly_sales).
 In this dialog, you can do the following: